Vvxzv/TFC-Sophisticated-Backpacks-Upgrade/README.md

 # TFC Sophisticated Backpacks Upgrade
 ## Added backpack and upgrade for TFC
-#### The upgrade function is normal, but there is a display question with the items in the sophisticated backpack

 ### Mod Content
 1. Six types of backpacks have been added: Bismuth Bronze Backpack, Bronze Backpack, and Black Bronze Backpack correspond to the Iron Backpack; Wrought Iron Backpack corresponds to the Gold Backpack; Steel Backpack corresponds to the Diamond Backpack; Black Steel corresponds to the Netherite Backpack.